Lawn Care Basics

 Feed Your Lawn Regularly

 Nutrient deficiencies can weaken grass plants, so feed at least 4 times per year with Scotts® Turf Builder® Lawn Foods.
 A nourished lawn is better able to fend off diseases.
-To see the feeding program recommended for your lawn, use our My Scotts Lawn Program.
+To make the whole feeding process simple, sign up for our personalized Scotts® Lawn Care Program—you'll get exactly what your lawn needs, right when it's time to apply it, delivered to your doorstep.
 You can also download the My Lawn app for your smartphone to customize and track your personal lawn care program.

 If You Need To Water, Water Properly